Location

 Education

-- World’s best The University of Newcastle is ranked in the top 200 universities globally
+- WORLD’S TOP 1% University of Newcastle is ranked #227 among universities worldwide.

 Connectivity